Institution

 We support boards which are predominantly independent, comprising individuals with the requisite skills, experience, and attributes to significantly contribute to the success of the company.
 We advocate that the Chairman and CEO roles be held by separate persons, independent of each other, to ensure a healthy balance for independent decision-making, and a greater capacity for management supervision by the board.

 As a shareholder, we vote to express our opinion on how a portfolio company should be governed and managed, and to hold its board and executives accountable for their actions, decisions, and performance.
 Voting also assists us to align our investments with our ethical and environmental values and promote sustainable and responsible business practices.
-When we exercise our vote, we seek to promote sound governance and long-term financial value creation, and to protect our interest as an investor.
+When we exercise our vote, we seek to promote sound governance, protect our interest as an investor, and support long-term financial value creation.

 We do not provide any financial guarantees for the obligations of our portfolio companies, just as the Singapore Government does not provide any financial guarantees for Temasek’s obligations.